-Warning Alarm (B)
+Warning Alarm (C)

-The warning alarm works with the information cluster gauge to alert the operator to problems.
-When a condition activates a warning light on the gauge, the warning alarm also activates and sounds a continuous signal alarm to alert the operator.
-If the warning alarm sounds, check the lights on the information gauge to determine the cause of the warning alarm and then take appropriate action.
+The warning alarm works with the warning cluster gauge to alert the operator to problems.
+The warning alarm sounds a continuous signal whenever a warning is displayed on the warning cluster gauge.
+If the warning alarm sounds, immediately check the warning cluster gauge to determine the cause of the warning and then take appropriate action.

-Ignition Switch (C)
+Ignition Switch (D)

 - Off or Stop Position all 12 volt power going through the ignition switch is off. - 2.
-On or Run Position engine run position, 12 volt power is sent to accessories. - 3.
-Start Position when the key is turned to the start position, the starter will engage.
+On or Run Position engine run position, 12 volt power is sent to accessories. - Start Position when the key is turned to the start position, the starter will engage.

-Throttle Lever (D)
+Throttle Lever (E)